Some years ago, you could say “Scrum is agile” and ask “is agile Scrum?”. Now we know there is more flesh on the bones.

 - Sprint retrospective

 Each ceremony is timeboxed according to the length of the sprint itself.
 Many of these ceremonies have been adopted (wholly or in part) by teams running other agile software development methodologies, to form a patchwork or approximation of Scrum.
+Read about the differences between Scrum and Kanban (covered below).

 In addition to Scrum, on the team level, you will see frameworks such as Kanban (as described in the Kanban Guide for Scrum Teams), or its relatives Scrumban, DevOps, and BusDevOps.
 This can be used within both IT environments and non-IT environments.